Mikej81/f5xcs-vsphere-terraform/README.md

 We will be using the VMWare Terraform Provider to create a [vsphere_virtual_machine resource](https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs/resources/virtual_machine).

+> **_NOTE:_** Within the terraform variables, which are detailed below as far as Datacenter, Resource Pools, there are now options for 3 seperate hosts, using 3 seperate datastores.
+If you are using a single host and a vSAN then all these values would just be the same.

 ## F5 Distributed Cloud Configuration(s)

 Within F5 Distributed Cloud (F5XCS) you will need to create yourself an API Certificate.
 We will be be using the [F5 XCS Terraform Provider](https://registry.terraform.io/providers/volterraedge/volterra/latest/docs).